danielkrupinski/Osiris/README.md

 ### Further optimizations
-If your CPU supports AVX2 instruction set, you can enable it in project settings.
+If your CPU supports AVX / AVX2 instruction set, you can enable it in project settings.
 This should result in more performant code, optimized for your CPU.
-Currently AVX instructions are selected in project settings.
+Currently SSE2 instructions are selected in project settings.

 ## FAQ